-Rent Payment Obligations: Monthly rent is due in full on or before the first day of each month unless otherwise stated in the lease.
+Rent Payment Obligations: Monthly rent is due in full on or before the first day of each month.
 Late or missed payments may result in late fees, lease violation notices, and potential initiation of termination proceedings, as permitted by program regulations.
 Tenants are encouraged to communicate early if experiencing a financial hardship.